MikeOdhiambo/upvote-clone/README.md

 # UpVote
-A simple social media page based on The Office characters built while learning Vue.js concepts.
+A simple social media page based on The Office characters built with Vue.js.
+The app ranks the posts based on the number of likes.

 ## Concepts
 I was introduces to the following concepts: